 - Encourage everyone to stay on-topic.

 We've created an entire guide dedicated to helping you organize and name channels.
-We believe this is essential to building a solid foundation for your team — don't miss it!
+We believe this is essential to building a solid foundation for your workspace — don't miss it!

 Step 6 — Educate your team